sgf201/autosar-2/PortConnection.md

 ## Inter SWC
 ### EcuComposition > Automatic Connection
 1. Click on **Add all** for overall auto-connection, or Select ports and Click Plus (topright) for individual connection
+### EcuComposition > Assembly Connectors
+1. Go to above, then Dangling Connectors pop-up will be shown
+1. Click on OK button